Who to report chemical spray drift to

 Agricultural chemicals may emit strong odours that can drift over a considerable distance.
 However, the presence of an odour does not necessarily mean the chemical is present.

-Phone the Department of Environment and Science's (DES) pollution hotline 1300 130 372 as soon as possible to report spray drift that you think has:
+Phone the Department of Environment, Science and Innovation's (DESI) pollution hotline 1300 130 372 as soon as possible to report spray drift that you think has:

 - affected waterways